denn1s/apple-and-lily/Ch. 13 - Valerie.md

 She adjusted her glasses and looked away.

 "It's nothing.
 Just... starting something new.
-Don't have much yet."
+Don't have much yet." {We need Karin flustered in the next chapter, so lets change this as to how she Is almost done}

 "Then tell me what it will be about."